Houattou/cpp_module08/README.md

 ### Conclusion
 Through the "Span" exercise, participants gain practical experience in encapsulating data and behavior within a class and effectively managing exceptional conditions using custom exceptions.
 This exercise forms a solid foundation for understanding critical object-oriented programming concepts and their application in real-world scenarios, thereby reinforcing proficiency in C++ development.

+## Exploring MutantStack: Understanding Templated Classes and Iterators in C++

+The "MutantStack" exercise offers a valuable opportunity to gain hands-on experience in utilizing C++ templated classes and exploring the functionality of iterators.
+By implementing the "MutantStack" class and comparing it to a standard list, the exercise provides a deeper understanding of the power and flexibility of templated containers and iterators in C++.

+#### Key Concepts Learned:

+### 1. Templated Classes
+The "MutantStack" class is a templated stack container, illustrating the power of generic programming in C++.
+This enables the creation of a stack that can store elements of any type, increasing code reusability and flexibility.

+### 2. Stack Operations
+The exercise includes operations such as "push" to add elements to the stack, showcasing the fundamental functionality of stack data structures and the interaction with templated classes.

+### 3. Iterators
+The usage of iterators with the "MutantStack" class provides insight into traversing and manipulating the elements within the stack.
+This representation of iterators demonstrates their versatile usage and their role in enabling uniform access to container elements.

+### 4. Comparison with Standard List
+By comparing the "MutantStack" with a standard list, the exercise exhibits the custom functionality and behavior of the "MutantStack" class, shedding light on the advantages and flexibility offered by custom templated containers.

+### Conclusion
+Through the "MutantStack" exercise, participants gain practical experience in implementing and utilizing templated classes, and understanding the functionality of iterators in C++.
+This exercise lays a strong foundation for grasping the concepts of generic programming, data containers, and their associated iterators, thereby enhancing proficiency in C++ development.